 SCC is governed by an 11-member Board of Governors.
-Two members are elected to four-year terms from each of five districts.
+Two members are elected to four-year terms from each of the five districts.
 One member holds an at-large seat on the Board.
-Board of Governors for 2021: Kathy Boellstorff, Johnson; Chuck Byers, McCool Junction; James J. Garver, Lincoln; Keith Hammons, Weeping Water; Dale Kruse, Beatrice; Nancy A. Seim, Lincoln; James Sherwood, Lincoln; Neal Stenberg, Lincoln; Arlyn Uhrmacher, Lincoln; Ellen Weissinger, Lincoln; Kristin Yates, Lincoln; Linda Hartman, Faculty Representative, Lincoln.
+Board of Governors for 2022: Kathy Boellstorff, Johnson; Chuck Byers, McCool Junction; Brandon Gunther, Hickman; Joann Herrington, Lincoln; Sandra Hoffman, Beatrice; Carina McCormick, Lincoln; Nancy A. Seim, Lincoln; James Sherwood, Lincoln; Neal Stenberg, Lincoln; Arlyn Uhrmacher, Lincoln; Kristin Yates, Lincoln; Linda Hartman, Faculty Representative, Lincoln.

-SCC’s campus in Beatrice, a community of approximately 12,500, is located on the west end of the city on Scott Road, just off U.S. Highway 136.
+SCC’s Beatrice Campus, in a community of approximately 12,500, is located on the west side of the city on West Scott Road, just off of U.S. Highway 136.
 Beatrice is the county seat of Gage County and is approximately 45 miles south of Lincoln on U.S. Highway 77.
-The main part of campus is comprised of classroom/office buildings, including a brand-new Academic Excellence Center, along with four housing units and a gymnasium.
+The main part of campus is comprised of classroom/office buildings, including the brand-new Academic Excellence Center, along with four housing units and a gymnasium.
 Approximately 800 students take classes on the Beatrice Campus.
-Just south of the main campus is the Agriculture Center, situated on a nearly 900-acre laboratory where students receive hands-on instruction in multiple focus areas.
+Just south of the main campus is the Agriculture Center, situated on a nearly 600-acre laboratory where students receive hands-on instruction in multiple focus areas.

 SCC’s Lincoln Campus is the College’s largest campus with approximately 7,500 students enrolled annually.
-Located on the east edge of Lincoln at 8800 O Street, a community of nearly 290,000, SCC’s Lincoln Campus is home to multiple academic programs and course offerings, a child development center, gymnasium and wellness center, The Career Academy, Course Restaurant, Ground Coffee Shop, and the Great Plains Culinary Institute.
-Additionally, the state-of-the-art, innovative Health Sciences facility was opened in January 2021.
-Lincoln, Nebraska’s Capitol City, affords SCC students many amenities such as cultural arts activities, restaurants and shopping.
+Located on the east edge of Lincoln at 8800 O St., in a community of nearly 290,000, SCC’s Lincoln Campus is home to multiple academic programs and course offerings, a child development center, gymnasium and wellness center, The Career Academy, Course Restaurant, Ground Coffee Shop, and the Great Plains Culinary Institute.
+A 250-bed residence hall, the first on campus, is scheduled to open in January 2024.
+Additionally, the state-of-the-art, innovative Health Sciences building was opened in January 2021.
+Lincoln, Nebraska’s Capitol City, affords SCC students many amenities such as cultural arts activities, restaurants, and shopping.